Austro-Daimler artillery tractors: War service

 Although intended for use by the Austro-Hungarian Army, against Italian fortifications, their first use came on the Western Front in a historically decisive campaign at the start of World War I. Germany planned to invade France by passing through the neutral country of Belgium, in order to attack France's less defended Northern flank.
 This involved assaulting the Belgian forts, particularly Liège and its ring of forts, which began on the 6 August 1914 with a rapid assault, repulsed by the Belgians, and which then developed into a protracted siege.
 This was what the forts had been designed to withstand and they were expected to hold out for at least a month, allowing time for a counterattack to be mounted.

 This early in the war, only the two prototypes of the German Krupp 420 mm mortar had been completed.
 To defeat Liège.
 Germany called upon its Austro-Hungarian ally for support.
-Eight of the Skoda 305mm mortars, with their tractors, were deployed but the Liège forts surrendered by the 16 August, before they had arrived.
+Eight of the Škoda 305mm mortars, with their tractors, were deployed but the Liège forts surrendered by the 16 August, before they had arrived.

 The process was repeated at Namur, from 21 to 23 August.
 The Austro-Hungarian mortars arrived by rail on the 20 August, spent two days driving the 50 km to their positions, and went into action on 22 August.
 German experience and the Austro-Hungarian mortars made their siege against similar forts even quicker.
 After a further drive of 60 km they arrived at Maubeuge on 29 August and that fort surrendered on 8 September.